-- Broad homeowners policy.
+HO-2: Broad homeowners policy

-- Renters insurance policy.
+HO-4: Renters insurance policy

-- Covers 16 named perils and includes liability coverage.
+- Covers contents for 16 named perils and includes liability coverage.

-- For owners of co-ops or condominiums.
+HO-6: Insurance for owners of co-ops or condominiums

 - Provides personal property coverage, liability coverage and specific coverage of improvements to the owner’s unit.
 Insurance provided by the owner’s association normally covers most of the actual structure.

-- Policy for older homes.
+HO-8: Policy for older homes

-Covers the same perils as HO-2 but pays only for repair costs or actual cash value, since replacement cost could make the policy costly.
+- Covers the same perils as HO-2 but pays only for repair costs or actual cash value, since replacement cost could make the policy costly.

 - Well-suited for older homes whose market value is considerably less than the cost to rebuild them.